American Airlines Boarding Groups & Process – Everything You Need to Know

 What does this mean for you?
 Well, it means that as you fly around the U.S. and the rest of the world, you are probably going to end up on an American Airlines plane at some point.

-Like every other airline, American likes to do things their own way — and if you don’t understand the process ahead of time, it can lead to confusion and frustration right at the start of your trip.
+Like every other airline, American likes to do things its own way — and if you don’t understand the process ahead of time, it can lead to confusion and frustration right at the start of your trip.

 American Airlines Boarding Groups